-4.1 Tool architecture 20
+4.1 Tool architecture 19

-5.1 Evaluation with Next.js source code 37
+5.1 Evaluation with Next.js source code 35

-5.2 Evaluation with Three.js source code 37
+5.2 Evaluation with Three.js source code 35

-5.3 Evaluation with React source code 37
+5.3 Evaluation with React source code 36

-5.4 Evaluation with Bootstrap source code 37

-5.5 Evaluation with Atom source code 37

 List of Tables

 Listings

 3.1 Example of imaginary proposal optional let to int for declaring nu-

 merical literal variables

 3.2 Example of unpacking Object

 3.3 Example of unpacking Array

 3.4 Example discard binding with variable discard

 3.5 Example Object binding and assignment pattern

 3.6 Example Array binding and assignment pattern.
 It is not clear to the

 reader that in line 8 we are consuming 2 or 3 elements of the iterator.
 In

 the example on line 13 we see that is it more explicit how many elements

 of the iterator is consumed

 3.7 Example discard binding with function parameters.
 This avoids needlessly

 naming parameters of a callback function that will remain unused

 3.8 Grammar of Discard Binding

 3.9 Example of section containing the pipeline proposal

 3.10 Example of pair section

 3.11 Example of applicable to section

 Example of transform to section

 3.13 JSTQL definition of a proposal

 3.14 Example of Pipeline Proposal definition in JSTQL

 3.15 Definition of Do Proposal in JSTQL

 3.16 Definition of Await to Promise evaluation proposal in JSTQL

 4.1 Definition of JSTQL in Langium

 4.2 Grammar of type expressions

 4.3 Simple definition of a Tree structure in TypeScript

 A.1 TypesScript types of Type Expression AST